Nebraska DOT / Division of Aeronautics (NDOT)

 b.
 Construction.
 Aeronautics will check that time limitations and test results comply with the contract.

 c.
 Change Orders.
 Changes to any contract must have Aeronautics approval or the costs may not be eligible.
 Change orders should be approved prior to implementation of the change.
 Failure to do so will affect eligibility.

 2. Other Charges.
 Generally one copy of an itemized statement is required.

 a.
 Publication.
 Proof of publication is required.

 b.
 Legal.
 The statement must itemize the dates worked, who did the work, what was done, how many hours were worked on that date and the rate per hour.
 Expenses also must be itemized.

 c.
 Appraisal.
 A contract and itemized statement are required.

-3. NDA Administration.
-NDA administrative charges are actual staff time and expenses spent on each project.
+3. Aeronautics Administration.
+Aeronautics administrative charges are actual staff time and expenses spent on each project.
 These charges can vary considerably depending on the project's complexity.
-NDA does not bill the administrative costs but subtracts them from the state grant funds.
+Aeronautics does not bill the administrative costs but subtracts them from the state grant funds.
 These costs are eligible for reimbursement.

 4. Summary of Project Costs.
-NDA will prepare a Summary of Project Costs when sufficient charges are accumulated.
+Aeronautics will prepare a Summary of Project Costs when sufficient charges are accumulated.
 The Statement will list all project costs submitted to date, ineligible costs and the state's share of these costs.
-NDA subtracts their administrative charges from the state's share instead of billing the sponsor separately.
+Aeronautics subtracts their administrative charges from the state's share instead of billing the sponsor separately.
 The sponsor must return the signed Statement before state funds can be forwarded.

 J. PROJECT CLOSE OUT.